mparticle-integrations/mparticle-apple-integration-responsys/README.md

 > (This requires your mParticle log level to be at least Debug)

-4. Follow step [8.5] in [Step-by-Step guide](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCFA/ios/step-by-step/) to register the app.
+4. Follow step [8.5] in the Oracle [step-by-step guide](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCFA/ios/step-by-step/) to register the user for push notifications.

-    **NOTE**:  This step might prompt user for push notification permission if not already prompted.
-If you want to delay notification permission prompt than register at appropriate place.
+> **NOTE**:  This step will prompt the user for push notification permissions if they have not already granted permissions.
+It's up to you to determine the earliest appropriate step in the user experience to request this permission.

 5. Reference mParticle's integration docs below to enable the integration.